Accident at Work Claims

 If you have been harmed physically in the last three years, due to someone else’s negligence, the short answer is yes.
 An accidents at work compensation claim could be made by you.

 For instance, exceptions include industrial disease or if you were a child at the time of the accident.
 Then you may have a longer period to claim.Find out more

 How much could I claim?

-As every injury is different, the amount of compensation paid out can differ case to case.
+As every injury is different, the amount of compensation paid out can also differ case to case.
 Various factors lead to the final figure.
-Extent of your injuries, earning (past and future) losses and more.
+These include extent of your injuries, earning (past and future) losses and more.